 hail taxis, which are safe, clean and metered.
 The majority of the drivers speak English.
 You can order a taxi by using the Karwa, Careem or Uber apps and have a car at your location within minutes.

-bargain with shopkeepers which is the norm here in the souqs.
+bargain with shopkeepers in local souqs.
 Always counter the original offer with a lower price than you expect to pay and work slowly upwards to what you wish to spend.

-watch out for separate counters and sections for women in banks and utility companies.
+look out for separate counters and sections for women in banks, ministries and other public service centres.

-look or stare at people closely no matter how fascinating their dress!
-This general courtesy is particularly imporatant in a society where modesty in dress and behaviour is mandatory.
+look or stare at people closely especially women.
+This general courtesy is particularly important in a society where modesty in dress and behaviour is mandatory.

-be offended if your handshake is refused by a Muslim.
-Handshakes are most often refused to members of the opposite sex.
-It is not meant personally, but simply a religious prohibition applicable to Muslims and non-Muslims alike.
+be offended if your handshake is refused by the opposite sex.
+Handshakes are often refused to members of the opposite sex.
+It is not meant personally, but simply a religious and cultural prohibition applicable to Muslims and non-Muslims alike.

-take a photograph without permission of people (including the police or armed forces) or sensitive sites.
-Arab women and many older people strongly object to being photographed.
+take photographs or videos without permission of people (including the police or armed forces) or sensitive sites in public or private spaces.
+Many men and women here are priavte and strongly object to being photographed or videographed.

 drink too much alcohol so that your behaviour is affected in public.
 Alcohol in Qatar is a strictly regulated concession and there is zero tolerance for drink-driving, drunkenness or rowdy behaviour.